brianwoo/udemy_master_go_programming/README.md

 ```

 **Interfaces**
-- Unlike Java, you don't have to explicitly implement an interface.
-If a type implements all the interface methods, it's implemented the interface.
+- Unlike Java, you don't have to explicitly have a class implement an interface.
+If a type implements all the interface methods, this type has  implemented the interface.
 ```golang
 type shape interface {
 	area() float64